We provide a person-centred approach to support individuals to reach their full potential.

-PATH Yorkshire has a distinct 30 years track record in providing training, work coaching, mentoring and career opportunities to economically and socially disadvantaged communities.
+We've been around for a while.
+30 years to be exact!
+30 years of training, work coaching, mentoring and enhancing career opportunities to economically and socially disadvantaged communities.

-PATH Yorkshire recognises that community engagement is about building individual and collective capacity in forging mutually beneficial alliances and partnerships with all sectors and industries, which is essential to fulfil its mission and key priorities.
+We know that community engagement is about making mutually beneficial alliances and partnerships with all sectors and industries, This is essential to help us realise our mission.

 READ OUR LATEST BLOGS